Religion in the United Arab Emirates: Christianity

-Approximately 2% of the population, or nearly 500,000 people adhere to Buddhism; a temple is located in the Dubai neighbourhood of Jumeirah Buddhists in UAE consist largely of expatriate workers from countries in Asia with large Buddhist populations, such as Thailand, Nepal, and Sri Lanka.
+The schools in public ownership have no Christian religious education.

 Judaism

-As of 2022, Judaism is experiencing a revival in the Emirates.
+Since 2022, Judaism is experiencing a revival in the Emirates.

 There is a small Jewish community in the United Arab Emirates (UAE).
-There is only one known synagogue, in Dubai, which has been open since 2008.
-The synagogue also welcomes visitors.
-As of 2019, according to Rabbi Marc Schneier of the Foundation for Ethnic Understanding, it is estimated that there are about 150 families to 3,000 Jews who live and worship freely in the UAE.
+One synagogue in Dubai has been open since 2008 and welcomes visitors.
+As of 2019, according to Rabbi Marc Schneier of the Foundation for Ethnic Understanding, there are about 150 Jewish families (3,000 Jews) living in the UAE who are free to practice their religion.
 The synagogue in Dubai is supported by the UAE, with the appointment of a Minister for Tolerance in 2016.
 The Ministry of Tolerance led to the creation of the National Tolerance Programme and official recognition of the Jewish community in the UAE.

-Another synagogue is planned to be built in Abu Dhabi, alongside a Mosque and a Church, as part of the Abrahamic Family House.

 As of June 2020 community is headed by, the president of the Dubai Jewish Community, Solly Wolf, and Rabbi Levi Duchman.
 The community has Talmud Torah, Kosher Chicken Shechita and a permanent synagogue located in Dubai.

 IMPACT-se launched a report in January 2022 about religious tolerance in the United Arab Emirates.
-Though the organization denied finding any anti-Semitic or hateful content in the textbooks, which “generally met” UNESCO peace and tolerance guidelines, it did cite the missing education about the Jewish state and its history.
+Though the organization denied finding any anti-Semitic or hateful content in the textbooks, which "generally met" UNESCO peace and tolerance guidelines, it did cite the missing education about the Jewish state and its history.
 The textbooks in question reportedly taught about the 2020 Abraham Accords leading to the normalization of relations between the UAE and Israel, but skipped Israel in maps or education on the event of Holocaust.

+Another synagogue was built Abu Dhabi in 2023, alongside a mosque and a church, as part of the Abrahamic Family House.

+Dharmic religions

+In 1958, Sheikh Rashid bin Saeed al Makhtoum gifted land to allow a temple to be built.
+A temple was built that was shared by Sikhs and Hindus.

+Hinduism

+A temple with over 16 deities was inaugurated in the 'Worship Village' in Jebel Ali on 1 September 2022.
+Previously, worshipers could attend the Dubai Hindu Temple in Dubai locally referred to as the Shiva and Krishna Mandir.
+This temple closed down in January 2024.
+A traditional temple, BAPS Hindu Mandir, opened on 14 February 2024 dedicated to Swaminarayan and various other Hindu deities.